Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 - Interpreted, dynamically typed, object-oriented very high-level language, compiles to bytecode
 - Close to pseudocode, indentation marks block structure

+## Python2 to Python3

+- Lots of new features of Python3
+      + Advanced unpacking
+      + Matrix multiplication
+      + Chained exceptions
+      + Everything is an iterator ...
+- New syntax.
+New interpreter behaviour.
+Standard library fixes
+- Some have been backported to Python 2.7. (like dictionary/set comprehensions or set literals, __future__.print_function)
+- But there's more than that.

 ## Basics: Variables, Objects, types and Data Structures